-Cognium is a brain supplement that contains only one under-researched compound, Silk Protein Hydrolysate.
+Cognium is a stimulant-free brain health supplement that contains only one under-researched compound, CERA Q, which contains Silk Protein Hydrolysate.

-Developed by the company Natrol, this supplement could improve memory in as little as four weeks.
+Developed by the company Natrol, this supplement could enhance memory in as little as four weeks.
+Other benefits include:

-Compared to tens of brain supplements, Cognium is the only one that I tested so far with only one compound.
-And it’s the only one that may bring only one benefit.
+Compared to tens of brain supplements, Natrol Cognium is the only one that we tested so far with only one compound.

-Despite the lack of effective nootropics, I still decided to do a complete review.
+Despite the lack of effective nootropics and ingredients in this supplement, we still decided to do a complete review.

-The main questions I had were: Does it work?
+The main questions we had were: Does it work?
 What does the science say?
 And should you supplement it?

-Cognium contains only one compound, CERA-Q Powder.
+Natrol Cognium contains only one ingredient, CERA-Q Powder.
 This is a 60% Silk Protein Hydrolysate.

 What exactly is this compound?

-I couldn’t find any reliable studies or even basic know-how about this compound at first.
+We couldn’t find any reliable human clinical studies or even basic know-how about this compound at first.
 What a bummer!

-Anyhow, I continued my search on other sites and I came across a few Korean studies on this compound.
-Sadly, some were in the Korean language, so I didn’t understand anything.
+Anyhow, we continued the search on other sites and we came across a few Korean studies on this compound.
+Sadly, some were in the Korean language, so we didn’t understand anything.

-After quite some research, I finally managed to find one in English.
+After quite some research, we finally managed to find one in English.
 It showed that supplementing 280 mg of this compound can improve memory in healthy adults in just 3 weeks!

-Before I make any conclusions, I would need to see more studies to confirm the results.
+Before we make any conclusions, we would need to see more studies to confirm the results.
 Also, a peer-reviewed, double-blind placebo study would be very welcome in this case.

-Anyhow, if this only research that I found is correct, this means that supplementing Cognium should improve your memory.
+Anyhow, if this only research that we found is correct, this means that supplementing Natrol Cognium should improve your memory.

-What’s more problematic is that the recommended daily dosage by Natrol is only 1 tablet, which contains only 100 mg of CERA-Q powder, hence, only 60 mg of Silk Protein.
+What’s more problematic is that the recommended daily dosage by Natrol are only 2 tablets, which contain only 200 mg of CERA-Q powder, hence, only 120 mg of Silk Protein.

-I don’t know about you, but I would never do it, especially if a product contains such an under-researched compound.
+We don’t know about you, but we would never do it, especially if a product contains such an under-researched compound.

 It is simply too risky.

-It is hard to talk about side effects, but once more research is done, we will all know what to expect from this supplement.
+Now, it is hard to talk about side effects of CERA Q ingredient, but once more research is done, we will all know what to expect from this supplement.

-Based on my experience, experimenting with under-researched supplements can bring adverse effects such as:
+Based on our experience, experimenting with under-researched supplements can bring the following side effects: